Canadian Category Leader Blender Bites Announces Actress and Entrepreneur Julianne Hough as Brand Partner and Shareholder Ahead of USA Expansion

-/EIN News/ -- VANCOUVER, British Columbia, March 24, 2023 (GLOBE NEWSWIRE) -- Blender Bites Limited. (the “Company”, “Blender Bites” or “Blender”), (CSE: BITE, FWB: JL4, WKN: A3DMEJ), an award-winning line of premium, organic and plant-based pre-portioned frozen functional foods, announces that it has signed a partnership with actress, performer and entrepreneur Julianne Hough as a brand partner, shareholder and strategic advisor as the Company prepares for a US product launch later this year.
+VANCOUVER, British Columbia, March 24, 2023 (GLOBE NEWSWIRE) -- Blender Bites Limited. (the "Company", "Blender Bites" or "Blender"), BITEJL4A3DMEJ, an award-winning line of premium, organic and plant-based pre-portioned frozen functional foods, announces that it has signed a partnership with actress, performer and entrepreneur Julianne Hough as a brand partner, shareholder and strategic advisor as the Company prepares for a US product launch later this year.

 Hough will be an active participant in the strategic marketing of the Company's products and will also work in collaboration with Blender Bites' founder and CEO, Chelsie Hodge, in the creation and development of a new product innovation, including an official product launch of the new collaboration.